 If I ever ended up on an episode of My Strange Addiction, it would probably be just me, a weird old lady who is addicted to oversharing about her personal issues.
 The camera would follow me about as I muddle through life blurting out unfortunate anecdotes about my IBS and mental health issues, making everyone around me uncomfortable.
 Get help!
 They would say, and I’d wring my hands in despair.
 I can’t!
 I’d insist, I’m addicted!

 Well part of this oversharing has led me to share with all of you the ins and outs of my anxiety which often gets the best of me.
-I was in therapy for many years, and in that time I learned a few tricks to keeping the monster at bay.
+I was in therapy for many years, and in that time I learned a few anxiety hacks to keeping the monster at bay.
 One of the most helpful things I ever learned was mindfulness.

 Now, I realize that mindfulness has been co-opted by picture-perfect wellness bloggers in their pristine kitchens, dreamily drinking smoothies while fantasizing about their upcoming celery enemas, but it’s actually an incredibly useful tool when managing anxiety.